This post contains affiliate links.

 Servings: 16 cups

-Have you ever wondered how to brew kombucha at home?
-This easy guide will teach you how to transform tea into kombucha inย just a few easy steps!
-This isย the most popular guideย to brewing kombucha on the internet and has helped over 10,000 home brewers make kombucha in kitchens around the world.
+This is the most popular guide to brewing kombucha on the internet and has helped over 10,000 home brewers make kombucha in their kitchens!
 Question?
 Drop a comment below this recipe – Sarah personally answers comments daily!

 Equipment